 The GWSA passed final reading in the Senate on 6/26/20 with a 23-5 vote.
 The bill will now be sent to the House for final review and then sent to Gov. Scott.
 A big thank you to everyone for all your work and energy in voicing your support for this critical bill.
 To view the official bill as passed by the House, click here.
 To view the Senate’s proposed amendments, click here.
 Media story

 The Legislative members of the caucus met virtually for the first time to discuss pathways forward for economic recovery and climate resilience.
 To watch the whole meeting click on the screenshot!

 Energy Action Network (EAN): 2020 Summit

 - Latest data and analysis on where Vermont stands relative to our renewable energy and emissions reduction commitments.

 - Visionary, strategic proposals about how we can rapidly, cost-effectively, and equitably reduce fossil fuel use and greenhouse gas pollution.

 - Comprehensive networking with other leaders working on and passionate about energy and climate issues (see “pitches” and more here)

 Energy Action Network (EAN): 2019 Annual Progress Report

 The Energy Action Network (EAN) produces an annual analysis of Vermont’s greenhouse gas emissions, renewable energy development, and emissions reductions goals.
 This year, they provide an in-depth analysis on a pathway forward that would transition Vermont away from fossil fuels while diversifying its energy portfolio and boosting the economy.
 Download the full report or read a summary of the “Key Findings” here.

-The Agency of Natural Resources (ANR) held several public meetings over the past two months to receive feedback on TCI.
-If you were not able to attend any of the meetings and want to know more about TCI or provide feedback, click here.
+The Agency of Natural Resources (ANR) held several public meetings in 2020 to receive feedback on TCI.
+Find more about TCI or provide feedback here.